George Crocker (businessman): Personal life and death

 Shortly after moving to New York City, in 1894 he married Emma Rutherford, a widow from California with three grown children.
 They afterwards set out on a wedding trip to Europe.
 Mrs. Crocker became known as a hostess in New York, holding lavish events at their villa in Newport and their 1 East 64th Street townhouse in New York.
 In 1901, the couple began working on the construction of a new mansion in New Jersey, after purchasing the Darling estate.
 Utilizing the old Darling home as his own during the building process, he commissioned the architect James Brite to build a 75-room, 45,000 square feet house modeled on Bramshill House, a Jacobean mansion in England.
 The estimated cost was $2,000,000 ($ million when adjusted for current inflation).

 His wife Emma was a member of the St. Thomas Episcopal Church in Manhattan.
 She died from stomach cancer in July 1904 in Newport.
 In her memory, he provided $10,000 for the construction of a church in Ramsey, New Jersey, the Protestant Episcopal Mission of St. John.
 After completing plans for the church, in March 1905 he sailed for Europe on the White Star liner Cedric for a six weeks trip.
 Until June 1906, George Crocker worked on building the small church dedicated to his wife.

 In 1907 he learned that he had stomach cancer as well.
 On June 24, 1908, Dr. Sam Lambert operated on Crocker, realizing in the process survival was improbable.
 On July 4, 1909, Crocker arranged for a large fireworks displays with rockets and some 20,000 firecrackers in the Ramapo hills.
 He returned from Ramsey to New York in September 1909.
 In November 1909, the Times reported that Crocker had but weeks to live and was in intense pain, and that his brother William had hurried home from Europe.
 He had a second operation with William T. Bull for the hopes of obtaining pain relief, and died on December 4, 1909 at his home at 1 East Sixty-fourth Street with family members.
 He was about 54 years old.
 With the funeral at St. Thomas's Episcopal Church at 5th Avenue and 53rd Street, he was buried with his wife and parents at the Mountain View Cemetery, Oakland, California.

-Crocker's Darlington and New York City houses were sold after his death.
+Crocker's Darlington and New York City houses as well as parts of his art collection were sold after his death.
 Darlington was sold to the banker Emerson McMillin, who lived in the estate until his death in 1922.
 The George Crocker Special Research Fund at Columbia University for cancer research received the monies earned from the sale of the houses.